-SMD (Surface Mount Diode) technology is at the heart of both indoor and outdoor LED displays.
+SMD (Surface Mount Diode) technology is at the heart of both outdoor and indoor LED displays.
 It involves mounting LED (light emitting diode) packages directly onto the surface of a printed circuit board (PCB).
 Its first use on displays was in the late 1980's and early 1990's.

 Each SMD package comprises one red, one green, and one blue LED, meticulously assembled into a single lamp/ pixel.
 These LEDs are carefully grouped according to their similar wavelengths (bin batching).